Table of contents

 Productivity = $40/ 3.3 hours = $12.12 per hour

-The simplest and the most helpful definition of productivity is the percentage of time your manufacturing workers spend on their tasks.
-They work, and they are making you money.
-When the explanation is simple, we can quickly say what is not productive.
-A worker is present during 8-10 hours of shift, but not all this time is spent on machines/operations.
-Many breaks and countless hours are wasted asking about things, walking between workstations searching for documents, information, etc. But you still pay for all these hours, but you can’t invoice them.
+What’s essential to note is that while a worker is present during 8-10 hours of shift, not all this time is spent on machines/operations.
+Many breaks and countless hours are wasted asking about things, walking between workstations searching for documents, information, etc. You still pay for all these hours, but you can’t invoice them.

 How do we measure manufacturing workers’ productivity?